campoloj/SoftwareDevelopment2016/10/README.txt

-The purpose of this project was to create a gui that can represent the game state as well as a player state that can be displayed from a dealer and player.
+The purpose of this project was to refactor our codebase to reduce method length using abstraction and helpers, create better unit tests and purpose statements, and pass more testfest tests.

 _____________________________________________________________________________________________

-dealer/dealer.py: the Dealer object with the feed1 method and necessary helpers dealer/dealer_tests.py: unit tests for a Dealer object dealer/globals.py: global variables for Evolution rules and objects dealer/gui.py: functions used for the display methods to show gui dealer/gui_tests.py: the unit tests for a gui functions
+dealer/dealer.py: the Dealer object with the feed1 method and necessary helpers dealer/dealer_tests.py: unit tests for a Dealer object dealer/feeding_choice.py: the FeedingChoice data representations dealer/globals.py: global variables for Evolution rules and objects dealer/gui.py: functions used for the display methods to show gui dealer/gui_tests.py: the unit tests for a gui functions